 Oliver Hoffmann and Julius Seebach Take over the Management of Audi Sport GmbH

 Julius Seebach has been appointed to the management of Audi Sport GmbH as of May 1.
 At Audi since 2015, he was initially responsible for strategy and powertrain control in the Technical Development division.
-In 2017, he successfully introduced model-series management at Audi Sport and had since been in charge of the RS 4/RS 5 and RS 6/RS 7 Sportback series.
-Previously, the industrial engineer and MBA were at Porsche, where he was involved in various projects of the Panamera model series and powertrain development.
-Together with Oliver Hoffmann, Seebach will manage the business of the wholly-owned Audi subsidiary in the future.
+In 2017, he successfully introduced model-series management at Audi Sport and has since been in charge of the RS 4/RS 5 and RS 6/RS 7 Sportback series.

 IN THIS STORYSTREAM